H-IAAC/cst_rest_example/README.md

 This repo contains an example of the use of [CST](https://github.com/CST-Group/cst) REST API, integrating Python code on CST's Java implementation.

-The ANA (acronymous for Api Newbie Agent) will read a list of tasks in a JSON-formatted file (tasks.json) and will print either the English to German translation of a list of sentences or the 1000 first characters of a Wikipedia page's summary about a given subject.
+The ANA (acronymous for API Newbie Agent) will read a list of tasks in a JSON-formatted file (tasks.json) and will print either the English to German translation of a list of sentences or the 1000 first characters of a Wikipedia page's summary about a given subject.

  ## How it works